ericaLorraineMitchell/ericaLorraineMitchell/README.md

 I am passionate about technology inclusivity, accessibility and leaving my reach of the world a better place than I found it.

-When I’m not leading and developing projects, I enjoy visiting natural landscapes with my Belgian Malinois, art museums, real estate, and honing my technical skills with ongoing short courses.
-I’m excited to utilize my cumulative knowledge and experience to lead a fast-paced, quality-driven team that build better experiences with clients on the web.
+When I’m not leading and developing projects, I enjoy visiting natural landscapes with my Belgian Malinois, art museums, real estate, and honing my technical skills with ongoing  courses.
+I’m excited to utilize my cumulative knowledge and professional experience to lead a fast-paced, quality-driven Development team.

 📫 Email: elorrainemitchell@gmail.com